EnergyArchmage/EplusFanDev/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Basin Heater Setpoint Temperature

-This numeric field contains the set point temperature (˚C) for the basin heater described in the previous field.
+This numeric field contains the set point temperature (&deg;C) for the basin heater described in the previous field.
 This field only applies for Condenser Type = EvaporativelyCooled.
 The basin heater is active when the outdoor air dry-bulb temperature falls below this setpoint temperature, as long as the heat pump is off.
-This set point temperature must be greater than or equal to 2˚C, and the default value is 2˚C if this field is left blank.
+This set point temperature must be greater than or equal to 2&deg;C, and the default value is 2&deg;C if this field is left blank.

 #### Field: Basin Heater Operating Schedule Name